 the manner in which the nomination process enhances operational balancing, either under the operational balancing arrangements or otherwise.

-Each month, the Network Operator must provide to each Retailer a report on the overall outcomes of the nomination processes implemented under clauses 8.5 and 8.6.
+Each month, the Network Operator must provide to each User a report on the overall outcomes of the nomination processes implemented under clauses 8.5 and 8.6.

 Estimation and Reconciliation Processes Development

 AEMO must initiate and manage the development and enhancement of the data estimation and reconciliation methods over time with particular attention given to the refinement of calculation of more accurate apportionment factors as consumption research becomes available.
-Where requests for enhancements are initiated by Retailers or Network Operators these will be collated by AEMO.
+Where requests for enhancements are initiated by Users or Network Operators these will be collated by AEMO.

 LOST GAS CUSTOMER PROCESS